Vision (Marvel Comics): House of M

 In the House of M reality, Vision was a theoretical design for a new model of Sentinel robot from Howard Stark.
 Rushed into mass production, no one noticed an override circuit allowing him to use them as a private army.
 In the end, the Sentinels were all destroyed.

 Age of Ultron

 In this alternative timeline, Ultron has conquered Earth and Vision serves as his emissary.

 Marvel 2099

 During the "Secret Wars" storyline, a woman in the Battleworld domain of 2099 with precognitive abilities calls herself Vision.
 She secretly uses her powers to find threats for Iron Man 2099, a member of Alchemax's Avengers.

 Earth-818

 On Earth-818 which was conquered by Multiversal Masters of Evil member Black Skull, Vision is a member of the resistance against him that is led by Ant-Man (this Earth's version of Tony Stark).
 During the fight with Black Skull, Vision and Moon Knight (Mariama Spector) get sucked into one of Black Skull's portals and end up transported to the Center of Infinity where they are approached by Captain Carter, War Widow, and Longbow who recruit them into Avenger Prime's army.

+Spider-Man: Life Story

+In the alternate universe series Spider-Man: Life Story, the Vision appears as an Avenger.
+In 1984, when most of America's superheroes were abducted to fight in the Secret Wars, the Soviet Union launches a nuclear missile attack.
+Vision, one of the heroes left behind, altered the course of one of the missiles headed for Manhattan, but it lands in Allentown, Pennsylvania.
+Vision survives the explosion, but is left catatonic and permanently intangible either due to the blast or the shock and horror at the devastation, with Spider-Man and Reed Richards unable to bring him out of that state.